ksk100/bible-metadata/README.md

 Three `JSON` files are available (in the `dist/json` directory): one containing a hash of the books indexed by book name, one containing an array of the books in bibliographic order, and one containing both the hash and the array.

-Data was sourced from Jeffery and Laura Kranz's _The Overview Bible Project_ and is used with permission.
-See Jeffery's blog post on [the longest book of the bible](http://overviewbible.com/longest-book-of-the-bible/) for more information.
+Data was sourced from Jeffrey and Laura Kranz's _The Overview Bible Project_ and is used with permission.
+See Jeffrey's blog post on [the longest book of the bible](http://overviewbible.com/longest-book-of-the-bible/) for more information.